More

 Vanessa Seder

-Vanessa Seder has worked in the food industry for close to 20 years as a recipe developer, food stylist, chef instructor, and author.
-Her cookbooks include: Eat Cool, (which received positive reviews from the New York Times and elsewhere) and the award-winning Secret Sauces.
-A graduate of the Institute of Culinary Education, Vanessa has developed recipes for Real Simple, All You, Health, Cooking Light, Hannaford’s Fresh, Ladies Home Journal—where she previously served as an associate food editor, and Maine The Way, among others.
+Vanessa Seder has worked in the food industry for 20 plus years as a recipe developer, food stylist, chef instructor, and author.
+Her cookbooks include Warm Your Bones, Eat Cool, (which received positive reviews from the New York Times and elsewhere), and the award-winning Secret Sauces.
+A graduate of the Institute of Culinary Education in New York City, Vanessa has developed recipes for Real Simple, All You, Health, Cooking Light, Hannaford’s Fresh, Ladies Home Journal – where she previously served as associate food editor, and Maine The Way, among others.
+She also holds a micro degree in horticulture.
 She lives with her family in Portland, Maine.
-She can be found online at vanessaseder.com and Instagram @vseder.
+She can be found online at vanessaseder.com and Instagram @vanessa_seder_eats .

 Read More